UTA-SPRLab/freephish/README.md

 # FreePhish
-Phishing in the Free Waters: A Study of Phishing Attacks Created using Free Website Building Services
+Repository for ACM IMC 2023 paper - "Phishing in the Free Waters: A Study of Phishing Attacks Created using Free Website Building Services" <paper-link>

+## This README has the following instructions:

+### Running the FreePhish web extension on your Chromium browser.
+### Running the FreePhish framework on your local machine.

 ## How to Load an the FreePhish Web extension into your Chromium-based Browser.